 - 1. Shift the transmission to Neutral.
 Stop the engine. - 2.
-Place your motorcycle on the side stand on a level surface. - Check the slack in the lower half of the drive chain midway between the sprockets.
+Place your motorcycle on its center stand on a firm, level surface. - 3.
+Check the slack in the lower half of the drive chain midway between the sprockets.

 Drive chain slack: